tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LessonPlan.md

 * Generating a short position dual moving average crossover trading signal involves:

-  * Calculating a short window rolling moving average and a long window rolling moving average of closing prices
+  * Calculating a short window rolling moving average and a long window rolling moving average of closing prices.

-  * Defining logic for an active trade signal as 1 when the short MA crosses under the long MA and 0 when the short MA crosses above the long MA
+  * Defining logic for an active trade signal as 1 when the short MA crosses under the long MA and 0 when the short MA crosses above the long MA.

-  * Calculating the points at which a entry or exit position should be made as 1 or -1
+  * Calculating the points at which an entry or exit position should be made using 1 or -1.

 * The first step in identifying entry/exit positions is to create a rolling window for moving averages.
 This can be done using the Pandas `rolling` function.